-Offline PD Cable Mapping
+Offline Partial Discharge Cable Mapping

 Partial Discharge Mapping is an offline test where the cable system is isolated from the electrical network and energised with a discharge free test supply.
 This allows the measurement of the magnitude and origin of partial discharge activity within high voltage cable insulation with minimal background noise.
 By capturing many partial discharge events, a graphical representation of the discharge activity along a length of cable may be generated.